merlinfuchs/embed-generator/README.md

 A powerful tool for creating rich-embed Discord messages using webhooks.

-You will usually want to use the hosted version and https://message.style.
+You will usually want to use the hosted version at https://message.style.
 There is not much benefit in hosting this yourself.

 ## Project Structure